-Combination Game 1: Drive for Show, Putt for Dough
+Combination game 1: Drive for show, putt for dough

 - 1 iron per team

-- 1 putter per team
+- I putter per team

 - 2 balls per team

-- 1 hoop / Hole per team
+- 1 hoop / hole per team

 - 8 blue cones

 - 2 yellow cones

 - 2 green cones

 - 6 white cones

-- Lay out red Safety Zone. - Set up an appropriate number of tee areas using the coloured cones. - Lay out the line of blue cones representing the river and white cones for out-of-bounds. - Place hole or hoop 2 putters lengths from each tee.
+- Lay out the red safety zone. - Set up an appropriate number of tee areas using the coloured cones. - Lay out the line of blue cones representing the river and white cones for out-ofbounds. - Place the hole or hoop 2 putters lengths from each tee.

-- Each player takes two shots, a chip and a putt. - The chip shot aims to hit the ball over the river (blue cones) and get it to land before the out-of-bounds (white cones) to score 5 points.
-If the chip rolls through the river, only 1 point is scored. - The player then attempts to put the second ball into the Hole or hoop for a further 5 points.
+- Each player takes 2 shots, a chip and a putt. - The chip shot aims to hit the ball over the river (blue cones) and get it to land before the out-of-bounds (white cones) to score 5 points.
+If the chip rolls through the river, only 1 point is scored. - The player then attempts to put the second ball into the hole or hoop for a further 5 points.